Excel VBA Unprotect Sheet

 Situation 1: Have ever imagined when the supplied password is wrong.
-When the supplied password is wrong we will get 1004: Run Time Error.
+When the supplied password is wrong, we will get the 1004: Run Time Error.

-To handle these errors we can use “On Error GoTo Label” option.
-Below code is the example of the same.
+To handle these errors, we can use the “On Error GoTo Label” option.
+The below code is an example of the same.

 Sub Unpretect_Example3() Dim Ws As Worksheet For Each Ws In ActiveWorkbook.Worksheets On Error GoTo Errormessage Ws.Unprotect Password:="Excel@1234" 'Change the password as you have mentioned while protecting them.
 Errormessage: MsgBox "Wrong Password" Next Ws End Sub

 This has been a guide to VBA UnProtect Sheet.
-Here we learn how to use vba code to unprotect excel sheet with password along with some simple to advanced examples.
+Here we learn how to use VBA code to unprotect the excel sheet with password along with some simple to advanced examples.
 Below are some useful excel articles related to VBA –